 Rather than looking at spreadsheets and invoices all day (yes, you, finance) or spending their time talking about warehouses, trucks and boxes (hello, supply chain), marketers get to go on photo and film shoots.
-They read and comment on scripts and look at casting reels and make decisions on music for their advertising.
+They read and comment on scripts.
+Look at casting reels.
+And make decisions on music for their advertising.

 That’s cool, right?

-Except, what happens is that many marketers get into their head that they are the next Steven Spielberg, but actually have the creative judgement of a David Brent / Michael Scott (i.e. none whatsoever).
+Except, what really happens is many marketers get into their head they’re the next Steven Spielberg.
+But actually, they have the creative skills of Steven Seagal (i.e. none whatsoever).

 The creative review - buckle up!

 So, setting the scene for this car crash of a meeting.
 We’re at the proposal stage of the advertising development process.

 The client has shared the objectives, the budget, the brand identity and the brief.
 This will have all those pesky cost and sales answers for the ‘money’ client by the way.

 The creative team have worked probably 2 weeks solid of late nights scouring Google, sorry, being ‘creative’ (!).
 They’re ready to roll with a raft of images, artwork and scripts to bring the creative idea to life.
 But here’s what typically happens next :-

 The ‘commercial’ client looks at the hair/tattoo/shoes.
 They instantly decide the creative team were dragged out of a skip behind some dodgy inner city pub earlier that morning.